Anjali3920/Cs-KEYWORDS-/README.md

 3.inside ec2 make an instance,

-For an instance select an os( operating system), 5.make an key pair ( the key pair will automatically be downloaded).
+4.For an instance select an os( operating system), 5.make an key pair ( the key pair will automatically be downloaded).

 6 while making key pair select ppk type ,